spabinger/medizinische_genomanalysen_2021/README.md

 #### Your TODOs
 1. Perform 6 analysis steps (if possible) using FASTQ files (subset your file to speed up the analysis)
+2. Check which steps are supported
-2. Per group present the selected software and the performed analysis
+3. Per group present the selected software and the performed analysis
    * Software: 10min
    * Results: 10min